 Software Engineering & Database Technologies (MSc)

-The aim of this programme is to develop your career with an innovative MSc in Software Engineering and Database Technologies.
-This tailor-made programme will advance your knowledge of software development and database systems.
+The aim of this course is to develop your career with an innovative MSc in Software Engineering and Database Technologies.
+This tailor-made course will advance your knowledge of software development and database systems.

 This wholly online course is particularly suited to people who are working or who have other daytime commitments.